sagesolar/Corpus-of-Taylor-Swift/README.md

 ### AlbumCount

 This is the total count of albums that a lyric word occurs at least once on.
+A count of one in this column signifies that the related lyric word is unique to the album.

 ### SongCount